Guide to Student Loans

 Advantages & Disadvantages of Federal Loans

-The advantage to the federal loans is that they have a built-in life and disability clause.
+The advantage of federal loans is that they have a built-in life and disability clause.
 They also have better loan repayment and forgiveness options than what private loans offer.
 Depending on the type of loan, the credit requirements are more favorable.
 The interest rates are set each year for all borrowers which can be another major advantage.

 The disadvantages of federal loans are that they have limits per year and in total depending on the type.
-For Parent PLUS and Grad PLUS the administrative fees can be expensive compared to private loans.
+For Parent PLUS and Grad PLUS, the administrative fees can be expensive compared to private loans.